shakes76/PatternAnalysis-2023/recognition/SubPixelCNN_4696671/README.md

 <h2>Instructions</h2>
 <p>
 To train the model, run train.py.
 This will generate a loss plot in losses.png, a sample input image in sample_input.png, and a model.pth file which contains the state dictionary of the trained model.
+Note -- please ensure that you have the ADNI dataset [2] and it is placed within the root directory, or that you have modified the dataroot variable in dataset.py to point to where you have the data stored.
 </p>

 <p>